nsidc/earthaccess/.github/pull_request_template.md

       before getting started.
 - [ ] Ensure an issue exists representing the problem being solved in this PR.
 - [ ] Populate a descriptive title.
-For example, instead of "Updated README.md", use a title such as "Add testing details to the contributor section of the README".
+For example, instead of "Updated README.md", use a title such as "Add testing details to the contributor section of the README".[Click on this to see an example PR](https://github.com/nsidc/earthaccess/pull/763#event-14296896566)
 - [ ] Populate the body of the pull request with:
     - A clear description of the change you are proposing.
     - Links to any issues resolved by this PR with text in the PR description, for